DeckofAdventures/TheGame/1_Mechanics/04_Powers.md

 - Name: Lend Mass Distraction
    - Description: You know how to cause a scene.
    - Resource: Minor or Major
-   - Mechanic: You draw a Target Card and force 2/3 (Minor/Major) characters to make a Conviction check against your TC.
+   - Mechanic: Draw a Target Card.
+2/3 (Minor/Major) targets make a Conviction check against your TC.
 On a failure, those characters draw with the Lower Hand on any actions made during their next turn.
    - Prerequisites:
       + Level 2
    - Tags: